digimarc-corp/c2pa-content-credentials-extension/README.md

 This project has been built by the team at Digimarc Labs.
 [Digimarc](https://www.digimarc.com/products/digital-content-authentication) is a digital watermarking leader committed to building an digital ecosystem of trust protecting content creators and consumers.

-To make C2PA manifests more resilient, [Digimarc offers free Digital Watermark Embedding and Detection Tools to Device and Chip Manufacturers and Content Creation Platforms](https://www.digimarc.com/blog/offering-free-digital-watermark-embedding-and-detection-tools-device-and-chip-manufacturers).
-Contact us if you'd like to learn more about this offer.

 ## Attributions

 This project is built on top of many great open source projects starting with C2PA-JS Library built by the [Content Authenticity Initiative team](https://opensource.contentauthenticity.org/).
 We would like to thank them here for their pioneering work.